gpslab/domain-event-bundle/README.md

     # Support 'event_class', 'event_class_last_part', 'named_event' or a custom service
     # As a default used 'event_class'
     name_resolver: 'event_class'

-    doctrine:
-        # Pull and publish domain events on Doctrine events
-        # Support 'prePersist', 'preUpdate', 'preRemove' and 'preFlush' events
-        # As a default handle only 'preFlush' Doctrine event
-        handle_events:
-            - 'preFlush'

-        # You can specify several Doctrine connections
-        # As a default used 'default' Doctrine connections
-        connections:
-            - 'default'
 ```

 ## Usage